dr-akoto/c-medical-system/MEDICAL APP/MedicalAppointmentSystem/README.md

 - Windows 7 or higher
 - .NET Framework 4.7.2 or higher
-- No database required (uses local XML storage)
+- No external database required (uses SQLite)

 ## Setup Instructions